2019 - Voice Mentor

 Praised by The New York Times as, “clarion-voiced and vibrant”, Benjamin Butterfield is known for his performances throughout North America, Europe, Ukraine, the Middle East and Asia.
 He has performed with many of the world’s leading conductors including Sir Andrew Davis, James Conlon, Nicholas McGegan, Charles Dutoit, Leonard Slatkin, Bramwell Tovey, Kent Nagano, Bernard Labadie, Yannick Nezet-Seguin, Trevor Pinnock, Bruno Weil and Marc Minkowski.

 Butterfield recently performed Carmina Burana with the St. Louis and Vancouver Symphony Orchestras under Bramwell Tovey and returned to the Bach Choir of Bethlehem for their 111th annual Festival also recording Cantata 21 and Handel’s Ode to St. Cecilia’s Day for Analekta.
 Overseas Butterfield performed in Yevhen Stankovych’s ‘Kaddysh‘ Requiem with the Hamburg Philharmonic at the Kiev Opera House under Oksana Lyniv commemorating the 75th anniversary of Babyn Yar.
 This coming season he returns to the Baltimore Symphony for Messiah and Calgary Philharmonic for Elijah as well as to the Victoria Symphony for their annual Viennese New Year’s concert.
+Ben was was made a Fellow of the Royal Society of Canada last year.

 Recent performances include Carnegie Hall with the Orchestra of St. Luke’s (Haydn’s Creation), Lincoln Center with the American Classical Orchestra (Mozart arias and duets), Utah Symphony (Mozart’s Requiem), Kansas City Symphony (Messiah), Haydn Masses with the San Diego Symphony and Orchestre Symphonique de Québec, and Britten’s War Requiem with the Victoria Symphony.
 Butterfield has also appeared at the Pacific Baroque Festival under conductor Marc Destrubé, with the Calgary Philharmonic (Afghanistan: Requiem for a generation), Elgin Symphony (Beethoven’s Ninth Symphony), and the Yellow Barn Chamber Music Festival in Vermont (Schubert’s Auf dem Strom and Janacek’s The Diary of one who Disappeared).